houghtos/AWS-Seq/README.md

 # AWS-Seq
 ###### Using Terraform, AWS CLI, and boto3 (python) to automate EC2 spot instance creation and task managing.

+###### Heavily recommend launching EC2 instances from same region as S3 buckets.
+Copying between an EC2 spot instance and S3 from the same region does not incur download charges.

 ## Dependencies:

   - Terraform